Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 # Manage dashboards

-An Actindo dashboard gives an overview of important module-specific key figures and statistics with which you can inform the user.
+The *Actindo Dashboard* module gives an overview of important module-specific key figures and statistics directly when starting the *Actindo Core1 Platform*.
-Depending on the user role, different information might be relevant, so that you can configure different dashboards for different user groups for the *Actindo Core1 Platform*.
+Depending on your user role(s), different information might be relevant, so that you can configure different dashboards for different purposes.
 The number of dashboards is unlimited.
 For certain modules, a set of dashlets is predefined.
 A dashlet is an individual component that you can add or remove from a dashboard.

 ## Create a dashboard

-Create a dashboard to define a specific view key figures and statistics that is relevant for a specific user role.
+Create a dashboard to define a specific view on key figures and statistics.

 #### Prerequisites